dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/Lecture 4.md

 :::

 :::{.remark}
+\envlist
+On terminology:

-On terminology: what we've been calling a site or a Grothendieck topology is sometimes called a *Grothendieck pretopology*.
+- What we've been calling a site or a Grothendieck topology is sometimes called a *Grothendieck pretopology*.
   The major difference is that you don't have to assume the existence of fiber products.

+- You may also see the notion of a **topos**, which is the category of sheaves on a site.

 :::